Generic Name: ustekinumab (US-te-KIN-ue-mab)

 Ustekinumab is used for:

 Treating certain patients with moderate to severe plaque psoriasis.
+It is also used to treat active psoriatic arthritis alone or with methotrexate.
 It may also be used for other conditions as determined by your doctor.

 Ustekinumab is a monoclonal antibody.
 It works by blocking certain substances in the body that affect inflammation and the body's immune system.

 Do NOT use ustekinumab if: